sgsellan/developability-of-heightfields/README.md

 gui_developables('data/bunny.obj')
 ```

-We also allow you to replicate the results from our developable interpolation
+We also allow you to replicate the results from our paper exactly, by runnning the scripts in the `figures/` directory.
+Instructions to run and understand the output of each can be found in each scripts' first commented lines.
-results (Figs. 18 & 19).
-Simply look at `interpolation_grayscale.m`, follow the
-instructions to use your own constraints and link to the image in Line 14.
-You
-can also run it as is to recover our output from Fig. 18.

 ## Known Issues
 Please do not hesitate to contact